jcraane/kmm-images/README.md

 ## Image Magick

-Image Magick is used for all image conversions and itself uses ghostscript and potrace.
+Image Magick is used for all image conversions (except pdf to svg) and itself uses ghostscript and potrace.

 <https://imagemagick.org>